Palakkad: Media

 Deshabhimani, and Suprabhaatham Daily have printing centers in the city, and there are also few evening newspapers published in the city.
 Local news channels like (ACV) are also functioning in the city.
 Palakkad Press Club is located on Robinson road, Sultanpet.
 A private FM Station operating in Palakkad at Ahalya Campus.
 There is a long-term demand for setting up a government FM Station in Palakkad.
-At present total number of 8 cinema halls are operational in Palakkad which screens Malayalam, English, Tamil, and Hindi movies, there are few other multiplex screens are under construction and expect to open near future in and around the city.
+At present total number of 8 cinema halls are operational in Palakkad which screens Malayalam, English, Tamil, and Hindi movies, there are a few other multiplex screens under construction and expected to open in the near future. in and around the city.

 Sports

 Palakkad has a rich history of producing some world class athletes in the state, Palakkad, Indira Gandhi Municipal Stadium in the center of city was once used for Major sports meets and football matches in state, now the stadium is not in condition for conducting games due to the lack of maintenance, There is a proposal for the renovation of the stadium with international facilities by the Municipality, The city has Fort Maidan also known as Kota Maidanam, is a multi-use stadium in the center of the Palakkad, India.
 It is currently used mostly for cricket matches.
 Fort Maidan holds a maximum capacity of 10,000 people at a time.
 Up until 2002 the ground was considered for local cricket only.
 In 2003, Ranji Trophy was introduced in Fort Maidan.
 The city has an indoor stadium located near Government Victoria College, Palakkad with a total area of 100000 sqft with commercial establishments is still unfinished & incomplete.
 There is a Synthetic Track with Eight lines operational in the ground of the Government Medical College, Palakkad.